TypeScript Typelevel Tic-Tac-Toe: Overkill edition!

 And write code that is still safe but does runtime checks, usually this lead to simpler solutions.

-Don’t forget to check out the next cohort of our course in Advanced Software Design. https://jameskoppelcoaching.com/advanced-software-design-web-course/
+Don’t forget to check out The Advanced Software Design Course.

 Cheers!